perigrin/the-room/menu/cv.md

 ##### Attention to Detail

+* Started transitioning preflight workflow tools to Go from Perl + Shell to improve maintainability by the larger team.
 * Assisted in or Performed build operations tasks for several expansions, requiring monitoring dozens of machines at various stages of the build process.
 * Rebuilt preflight operations infrastructure migrating migrating it to Ansible, a configuration management tool, for consistent and maintainble deployment.
-* Began documentation of preflight operations workflows, preflight infrastructure, and software components.
+* Documented of preflight operations workflows, preflight infrastructure, and software components.

 ##### Customer Service